TeamDogald/Breed-Guesser/README.md

 ## API

-This application will use the **Tronald Dump API**.
+This application will use the **DOG API**.
 Below are the documentation and specific endpoints we intend to use.

 - Link to API documentation: https://dog.ceo/dog-api/
 - https://api.tronalddump.io/tag/{TAG}